foxypool/docs/docs/proof-of-capacity/configuring-scavenger.md

 ```yaml
 benchmark_only: XPU
 ```
 This will disable submitting deadlines found.
-Additionally you can add your plot file paths multiple times to increase the benchmark duration as well as maximize the file reading because of caching already read parts.
+Additionally, you can add your plot file paths multiple times to increase the benchmark duration as well as maximize the file reading because of caching already read parts.
 While in benchmark mode adjust the `cpu_threads` / `gpu_threads` and `gpu_nonces_per_cache` sizes depending on if you are CPU or GPU mining and observe the results to maximize speeds.